savindumahasen/Agriculture-and-Plantation/README.md

 # Agriculture-and-Plantation
-This project is created by using R, R studio, QGIS, Postgres sql
+This project is created by using R, R studio, QGIS, Postgres sql, KML, Google Earth